 - Converting different postfix and prefix expressions are possible using binary trees

 The binary tree is one of the most widely used trees in the data structure.
 Each of the binary tree types has its unique features.
-These data structures have specific requirements in applied computer science. upGrad offers various courses in data science, machine learning, big data, and more.
+These data structures have specific requirements in applied computer science.
+We hope this article about types of binary trees was helpful. upGrad offers various courses in data science, machine learning, big data, and more.